Sonia Fowler: 1993–2007

 Sonia and her family move to Albert Square.
 She is the third of Carol Jackson's four children and the result of her mother's relationship with Terry Cant (Glen Davies), whom Sonia never knew and who was violent towards Carol.
 During her childhood, she becomes close friends with Clare Tyler and the two are inseparable until Clare falls in with the wrong crowd at school and starts bullying Sonia but they reconcile before Clare leaves in 1998.
 Sonia has sex with Martin Fowler but starts dating Jamie Mitchell (Jack Ryder).
 Not knowing she is pregnant, Sonia goes into labour and gives birth to Martin's daughter.
 The baby, who is named Chloe, is subsequently given up for adoption and renamed Rebecca, despite protests from Martin's mother Pauline Fowler (Wendy Richard).
 However, Sonia becomes obsessed with her daughter and abducts her, locking herself in her house with the baby.
-Despite pleas from Rebecca's adoptive parents, it is Sonia's step-grandmother, Dot Cotton (June Brown), who persuades Sonia to return the baby.
+Despite pleas from Rebecca's adoptive parents, it is Sonia's step-grandmother, Dot Branning (June Brown), who persuades Sonia to return the baby.

 Sonia and Jamie get engaged, but due to Jamie's fling with Zoe Slater (Michelle Ryan) and constant rowing, the relationship ends.
 Sonia dates Gus Smith (Mohammed George), who plans to propose, but he is devastated when Sonia reconciles with Jamie after he is brutally assaulted by his godfather, Phil Mitchell (Steve McFadden).
 Sonia helps him, nursing him through his injuries and they decide to marry but their happiness is short-lived as Martin accidentally hits Jamie with his vehicle.
 Sonia keeps a bedside vigil and is with Jamie when he dies.